Prescription Hearing Aids

 Choosing the Right Hearing Technology to Accompany Your Treatment Plan Based on Your Unique Circumstances, Lifestyle, and Budget.

-Nobody grows up looking forward to the day that they can buy their first pair of hearing aids, yet with hearing loss now affecting 1 in 5 Americans and the World Health Organization predicting that hearing loss will double by 2050, they’re the solution that hundreds of thousands of people turn to every year.
+Nobody grows up looking forward to the day that they can buy their first pair of prescription hearing aids, yet with hearing loss now affecting 1 in 5 Americans and the World Health Organization predicting that hearing loss will double by 2050, they’re the solution that hundreds of thousands of people turn to every year.

 But with the latest technology being significantly different to the large, clunky devices that you may remember from yesteryear, you’ll be surprised at just how small and discreet the latest hearing devices are.

-Owner, Daniel Hewson has been wearing hearing aids since 1977 and in his own words says, “Today’s technology compared to technology just ten years ago is the polar opposite, yet many of us have the older devices etched into our minds.”.
+Owner, Daniel Hewson has been wearing prescription hearing aids since 1977 and in his own words says, “Today’s technology compared to technology just ten years ago is the polar opposite, yet many of us have the older devices etched into our minds.”.

 What surprises many of our patients is just how invisible the latest technology is, with them often reporting that their friends, family, and colleagues didn’t even notice that they were wearing them.